Core Values

 Is demonstrated by staff who:

-- exemplify the standards of practice for their profession.represent Andrew Fleck Children’s Services in a manner that is congruent with the agency’s mission, vision and values.
+• Represent Andrew Fleck Children’s Services in a manner that is congruent with the agency’s purpose and values.

 Is demonstrated by programs and services that:

-- provide quality services which respect the mission, vision and values of the agency.
+• Provide quality services which respect the purpose and values of the agency.

 Inclusiveness